slead/slead.github.io/Goodman-leasing-mockup/readme.md

 distance: 45.0
 buffer_type: Driving Time
 ```

+USA statistics are slightly different to the rest of the world, as shown in the Eastvale Commerce Center example.

 The drivetime polygons and statistics will be calculated automatically (at the conclusion of this project) using a back-end script, so new Goodman properties will automatically appear in this database when the script is re-run.